anperez78/ansible-role-postgresql/README.md

 Role Variables
 --------------

-The variables that can be passed to this role can be found here
+The variables that can be passed to this role can be found [here] (./blob/master/defaults/main.yml)

 Dependencies